holochain/holochain/README.md

 ## Code Status

 This code is in alpha.
-It is not for production use.
+It is not for production use, and currently makes no security guarantees.
 We will be frequently and heavily restructuring code APIs and data chains until Beta.

 **We are supporting Linux and macOS at this time**.
 You may or may not be able to build and run Holochain on Windows.
 We will be supporting it in the future.